hazelcast/hazelcast-reference-manual/src/JavaClientConfiguration.md

 ### Configuring Java Client

-You can configure Hazelcast Java Client declaratively (XML) or programmatically (API).
+You can configure Hazelcast Java Client declaratively (XML), programmatically (API), or using client system properties.

 For declarative configuration, the Hazelcast client looks at the following places for the client configuration file.